-It can be picked up for a similar price to the S4 - a little over $290 on Amazon - but for our money the HTC One is the better all-round phone.
-Performance is similar, but I prefer the ONE's UI tweaks and its general feel.
+It can be picked up for a similar price to the S4 - a little under £300 on Amazon - but for our money the HTC One is the better all-round phone.
+Performance is similar, but I prefer the One's UI tweaks and its general feel.

-Unlike the S4 it feels every inch the premium phone, with an all-in one aluminium chassis that's only been matched (on Android) by its successor.
+Unlike the S4 it feels every inch the premium phone, with an all-in one aluminium chassis that's only been matched (on Android) by its successors.

 Having said that, the S4 has a better camera and is lighter in the pocket, which means it'll be the better bet for some.